pyOpenSci/python-package-guide/tests/run-tests.md

 with a `@nox.session` decorator.
 Notice that within the decorator you declare the versions of python that you wish to run.

-To run the above you'd use the command where `-s` stands for session.
+To run the above you'd use the command where `--session`.
+You may also see people using the shortcut for session `-s`.
 Your function above is called test, therefore the session name is test.

 ```
 nox -s test